mmuller88/mmblog/content/aws-spring/index.md

 ## Introducing HalloCasa

-[HalloCasa](https://hallocasa.com) is a dynamic Real Estate Platform designed to make property dealings seamless.
+[HalloCasa](https://hallocasa.com) is a dynamic Real Estate Platform designed to allow  real estate agents to create their own business card within a couple of minutes.
+It also serves as a directory and a referral network.

 My motivations to work on HalloCasa are that I had the chance to contribute to the development of a powerful product.
 My expertise in AWS could be applied effectively.
 Working with a co-founder who was not only business-savvy but also had a knack for generating compelling content in the real estate area.
 He has his own podcast https://blog.hallocasa.com/podcasts/.
 Make sure to check it out!